“Lady’s name was Marsha. Seven years ago, I sat in an over- heated kitchen that smelled of Meyer lemon and left- over Chinese take-out.”

 “Listen up, Kid,” he said.
 “I already told you.
 Sometimes you lose.
 Stay outta the club.
 Forget Ella.
 Say a few Hail Marys and get over her.”

 I had a list of names to forget.
 Ella’s was at the top.
 Love shakes you up.
-I knew with time, memories soften.
+I knew in time, memories soften.
 Ella was different.
 I’d never forget her.
 Every moment I spent in the company of someone else, I felt her.
 This is how love is.
 It haunts.
 Life becomes dull.
 Every tree, every flower that once bloomed appears dead.
 I finally understood the poet.

 Ardua Pier: Part Two